 Challenges – quality and durability of the project.

-Objective – offering new sources of finance, supporting the entrepreneurial spirit and civic responsibility.
+Objective – offering new sources of finance to startups, supporting the entrepreneurial spirit and civic responsibility.

-Targets – external projects and the projects internal to the institution before the creation of a company.
+Targets – external projects and the projects internal to the institution before creating a company.

 Local Economic Development Incubators